Good Friday Agreement: Saving lives more important than votes - Empey

 "I think we have saved a lot of lives.

-"I think we have prevented a lot of people being injured and we have prevented the economic destruction of our province.
+"We have prevented a lot of people being injured and we have prevented the economic destruction of our province.

 "Have we got it all right?
 No."